Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-HB 300 (2011) and its 2013 amendment amended the Texas Health and Safety Code §181 and contains privacy requirements that are more stringent than the federal privacy requirements of HIPAA.
-This law imposes requirements regarding training, electronic health records access, sales of protected health information, notice and authorization for electronic disclosures, enforcement and disciplinary actions, and audits of covered entities.
+HB 300 (2011) and its 2013 amendment amended the Texas Health and Safety Code Section 181 with privacy requirements that are more stringent than the federal privacy requirements of HIPAA.
+The law imposes requirements regarding training, electronic health records access, sales of protected health information, notice and authorization for electronic disclosures, enforcement and disciplinary actions, and audits of covered entities.
 This law was effective on Sept.
 1, 2012.
-In the legislative session of 2013, the law was further amended to change some the requirements and timetables for training.
+In the legislative session of 2013, the law was further amended to change some of the requirements and timetables for training.

-HB 4390 (2019) amended Section 521.053 of the Texas Business & Commerce Code, effective Jan.
-1, 2020, and is more restrictive than Federal HIPAA laws.
+HB 4390 (2019) amended the Texas Business and Commerce Code Section 521.053, effective Jan.
+1, 2020, by making it more restrictive than federal HIPAA laws.
 HB 4390 amends the code by defining a deadline by which businesses must provide notice to affected individuals, requiring notice be provided without unreasonable delay, but no later than 60 days after discovering a breach has occurred.
 Businesses are also required to provide notice to the Texas attorney general within the same 60 days after a breach is discovered if the breach involves the sensitive personal information (SPI) of 250 or more Texas residents.

 - Texas Medical Association (TMA) and Texas Medical Liability Trust (TMLT)